Shilpa Ray: Musical style and influences

 A report in the San Francisco Examiner describes Ray's New Jersey upbringing as an Indian American from an immigrant family as contributing to her having a "scrappy" demeanor.
 As a youth, she claims she was mistaken for an Iraqi during the Persian Gulf War and was "pelted with beer cans" by racist hooligans at the age of 5.
 She dealt with restrictive parents who banned Western-themed music and learned to play the harmonium and piano beginning at age six.
-In her high school years, she became a stealth Goth and listened to music by punk rock bands such as the Cramps, the Stooges, Joy Division, Bauhaus, and the Velvet Underground.
-She has also cited influences including Ministry, Billy Idol, Pat Benatar and Orchestral Manoeuvres in the Dark (OMD).
+While a student at West Windsor-Plainsboro High School South, she became a stealth goth and listened to music by punk rock bands such as the Cramps, the Stooges, Joy Division, Bauhaus, and the Velvet Underground.
+She has also cited influences including Ministry, Billy Idol, Pat Benatar and OMD.
 In her twenties, she moved to New York City and worked as a solo artist, singing a cappella at first and later accompanying herself on the harmonium, which also happened to be Nico's instrument of choice to suit her distinct voice and delivery.

 Personal life

 Shilpa Ray currently resides in Brooklyn, New York.
+She is of Bengali descent.